Why the apostille is just the beginning for Saudi

 Layer 5, SCFHS and Mumaris+, applies to healthcare staff

-For Indian doctors, nurses, pharmacists, lab technicians, radiographers, and allied health staff, the Saudi healthcare licensing chain has its own layers.
+For Indian doctors, nurses, pharmacists, lab technicians, radiographers, and allied health staff, the Saudi healthcare licensing journey has its own layers.
 SCFHS (Saudi Commission for Health Specialties) is the regulator.
 Mumaris+ is the portal for licence applications.

 The 2026 sequence for an Indian healthcare professional headed to Saudi looks like this: